 Caijiaying Development and Investment

 Since the acquisition of its interest in Hebei Hua Ao, Griffin has undertaken extensive exploration, resource delineation drilling and other work, leading to a scoping study, feasibility study, financing and construction of the Caijiaying mine and processing facilities.
 In 2005 Griffin successfully commissioned the Caijiaying Mine on time and within budget, meeting its initial design throughput rate of 200,000 tonnes of ore per annum.
-Production rates have been steadily increased since commissioning to in excess of 850,000 tonnes of ore per annum.
+Production rates have been steadily increased since commissioning to just under one million tonnes of ore per annum.

 In December 2007, production of a separate precious metals concentrate containing gold, silver and lead commenced from an integrated circuit forming part of the main processing facilities at the Caijiaying Mine.
 This allowed the full economic benefit of these metals to be obtained by the Group.
 Previously gold, silver and lead were “lost” and unaccounted for in the zinc concentrate by the Chinese smelters.